forensicanalysis/artifactcollector/README.md

 The artifactcollector offers the following features

 - ️🖥️ Runs on 🖼️ Windows, 🐧 Linux and 🍏 macOS
-- 🛍️ Can extract files, directories, registry entries, command and WMI output.
+- 🛍️ Can extract files, directories, registry entries, command and WMI output
 - ⭐ Uses the configurable and extensible [Forensics Artifacts](https://github.com/forensicanalysis/artifacts)
 - 💾 Creates a forensicstore as [structured output](https://github.com/forensicanalysis/forensicstore)
 - 🕊️ It's open source
+- 🆓 Free for everyone (including commercial use)

 ### Installation